March 5, 2026

 Is Starburst Halal?
 The 2026 Gelatin Guide

 Unwrapping a pink Starburst is a childhood memory for many.
 They are chewy, fruity, and addictive.
+But if you follow a Halal diet, those chewy squares can be a massive red flag.

 Trap 1: The US Recipe (Beef Gelatin) 🇺🇸

-If you buy a classic pack of Starburst in the United States, you must read the back of the label.
+If you buy a classic pack of Starburst in the United States, you must read the back of the label carefully.
+Mars Wrigley uses Gelatin to give the candy its famous chewy texture.

-Is this Halal?
-No. While it is not pork, the beef used is conventionally slaughtered.
-It is not Zabiha Halal.
-Recognized Islamic authorities like HMC UK are very clear that gelatin from non-Zabiha animals is Haram.
-Therefore, standard US Starburst squares are not permissible.
+Mars Wrigley has officially stated that the gelatin in US Starburst is derived from beef (bovine).
+While it is not pork, the beef used is conventionally slaughtered and is not Zabiha Halal.
+Recognized authorities like HMC UK are clear: gelatin from non-Zabiha animals is Haram.

 The Good News: The UK Recipe 🇬🇧

 If you live in the UK or Europe, you are in luck.
+Mars Wrigley changed the UK Starburst recipe to be entirely free of animal gelatin.
+They use plant-based ingredients to achieve that same chewiness.

 Starburst Minis vs. Starburst Gummies